 At this point, you might have a question like - if going in-house is expensive, risky, and time-consuming, why does the approach still exist?

 There are a number of reasons.
 One of those is that some companies started their integration journey a few decades ago.
 At that time, there were no alternatives existing today and in-house was only the option.
 As a result, now they have well-trained integration teams and solutions that most likely satisfy existing B2B communication needs and can be fine-tuned as needed in case of any change in the business environment.
 So, many of those still do in-house merely by inertia utilizing the existing workforce and solutions.

-Also, some companies are afraid of risks of migration, so they are pursuing the "if it ain't broke, don't fix it" strategy which is not always the most efficient or cost-effective.
+Also, some companies are afraid of the risks of migration, so they are pursuing the "if it ain't broke, don't fix it" strategy, which is not always the most efficient or cost-effective.

 Others have concerns about losing control over the integration process or even have fears regarding data privacy issues.
 As to newcomers, they often overlook the complexity of upcoming projects and consider integrations as easy to execute.
 Simply put, when it comes to the complex world of business integrations, each company might have its own "well justified" list of reasons why in-house is only the option.

-Managed integration solutions and its benefits for your business
+Managed integration solutions and their benefits for your business

 In essence, managed integration solutions are a combination of managed integration service provided by a vendor and the vendor's cloud platform where the magic happens.